nadanai263/nadanai263.github.io/pages/research.md

 **PhD Opportunities**

 We have three PhD projects available.
-Funding deadlines are **December 2019** for a start in autumn 2020.
-If you are interested in any of the projects below please send a CV, a letter explaining your interest in the project, and the names of two referees directly to [Dr Laohakunakorn](mailto:nadanai.laohakunakorn@ed.ac.uk).
+Funding deadlines are **December 2019** for a start in Autumn 2020.
+If you are interested in any of the projects below please send a CV, a letter explaining your interest in the project, and the names of two referees directly to [Nadanai](mailto:nadanai.laohakunakorn@ed.ac.uk).

 ---